Updated October 30, 2024

 1. Scene+ Travel

 Scene+ Travel replaces the former in-house Scotia Rewards Travel Service.
-The new service under the auspices of Expedia operates in much the same way as ExpediaForTD, the portal for members of the TD Rewards program.
+The service under the auspices of Expedia operates in much the same way as ExpediaForTD, the portal for members of the TD Rewards program (and CIBC by Expedia for members of the CIBC Rewards / Aventura program).
 Points can be redeemed against any travel booked via the portal.

 Charge the full amount to your credit card, or against the points balance in your account.
 Or, use the part-points-part-charge option.